nabelly19/wave-css-template/README.md

 # wave-css-template
-This repository is dedicated to storing a template of parallax waves css model
+This repository is dedicated to storing a template of parallax waves css model 🌊

+It's free to use